stevenwdv/fathom-shadow/docs/training.rst

 Storing Large Corpora in Version Control
 ========================================

 Fathom corpora often bump up against the limits imposed by git hosting services like GitHub.
 Thus, we recommend using `Git Large File Storage (LFS) <https://git-lfs.github.com/>`_ to store samples.
-This is facilitated by a tool called :command:`fathom-extract`, which breaks large subresources like images back out of the HTML.
+This is facilitated by a tool called :doc:`fathom-extract<commands/extract>`, which breaks large subresources like images back out of the HTML.
 As a bonus, your HTML files will shrink drastically and become feasible to diff.

 Using fathom-extract
 --------------------

-:command:`fathom-extract` pulls the inlined data URLs representing subresources (like images and CSS) out of your samples, converts them into images and CSS files, places them in a newly created sample-specific directory within a newly created resources directory, and replaces the data URLs with references to the new files.
+:doc:`fathom-extract<commands/extract>` pulls the inlined data URLs representing subresources (like images and CSS) out of your samples, converts them into images and CSS files, places them in a newly created sample-specific directory within a newly created resources directory, and replaces the data URLs with references to the new files.
 This let you use Git-LFS to store the new subresource files.

 For example, if you have this directory of samples: ::